CarlosFortezaa/Barbershop-inventory/README.md

 ## Project Purpose

-This system was built to simulate a real-world inventory management solution for a barber shop.
-Focusing on improving stock control, reducing shortages, and automating inventory tracking processes.
+This system was built to simulate a real-world inventory management solution for a barber shop, focusing on improving stock control, reducing shortages, and automating inventory tracking processes.

 ## Inventory Structure